This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 South America

-Here the geography of South America is much improved with may speculative elements commonly to earlier maps removed.
+Here the geography of South America is much improved with speculative elements common to earlier maps removed.
 In Guiana, the legendary Lake Parima is replaced with the factual Lake Amuku.
 Likewise, Lake Cassipa, also commonly associated with Parima, is correctly mapped.
 Further south, Xarayes, another mythical lake, remains the northern limits of the Paraguay River.
 The lands between the Amazon River and Paraguay, and between the Andes and coastal Brazil, are left largely blank, underscoring the vast and unknown 'Country of the Amazons.'

 Publication History and Census